ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

 sudo docker swarm join --token <token> <manager-node-ip>:2377 --advertise-addr <worker-node-ip>
 ```

-Once you have your entire Swarm cluster setup, check the status on the manager node:
+Once you have your entire Swarm cluster set up, check the status on the manager node:

 ```bash
 sudo docker node ls